 Fish and Wildlife Conservation: Providing continued area for nature's resources

 Recreation: Providing water based facilities for the general public

 There are two Marina's on the lake.
 Black Jack Marina is 1 1/2 miles from us, by Lick Creek and the Dam.
 573-565-2233.
-They offer a small gift shop, marine gas docks, fishing boat and pontoon boats for rent as well as nightly boat slip rentals.
+They offer a small gift shop, marine gas docks, restaurant, fishing boat and pontoon boats for rent as well as nightly boat slip rentals.
 Indian Creek Marina, is just past Indian Creek and near Sandy Creek, about 45 minutes from us.
-They also offer a small gift shop, marine gas docks, boat slips, fishing boats, pontoon boats, also wave runners and ski boats.
+They also offer a small gift shop, restaurant, marine gas docks, boat slips, fishing boats, pontoon boats.
 573-735-4075.

 If Dennis isn't able to get away and fish, he tries to spend some time at our fish cleaning station and is often willing to suggest a few fishing spots that might be worthy of trying.